roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/TEE-based confidential computing.md

 -   **AI**

-    Protects intellectual property rights by encrypting confidential information such as data models.
+    Protects intellectual property rights by encrypting confidential information such as models.

 -   **Edge computing**